Codimension-one foliations on adjoint varieties: Foliations on algebraic varieties

-Note that by pulling back the 1-forms \( \omega_i \) defining the structure via \( F \), we conclude that if \( \mathcal{F} \) is transversely projective, transversely affine, virtually transversely Euclidean, or transversely Euclidean, then the same holds for \( \mathcal{G} \).
-Although we do not have a version of this result for transversely Euclidean foliations, in certain contexts and under additional hypotheses, we will see that such a result holds for transversely Euclidean foliations; see Lemma \ref{L:pullback transv euclidean}.
+Note that by pulling back the $1$-forms $\omega_i$ defining the corresponding structure via $\pi$, we conclude that if $\mathcal{F}$ is transversely projective, transversely affine, virtually transversely Euclidean, or transversely Euclidean, then the same holds for $\mathcal{G}$.
+Although we do not have a version of Lemma \ref{L: pullback tansv} for transversely Euclidean foliations in general (see \cite[Example 1.5.5]{Kuster2025}), in certain contexts and under additional hypotheses we will see that such a result holds for transversely Euclidean foliations (see Lemma \ref{L:pullback transv euclidean}).

+The existence of multiple non-equivalent transverse structures on a foliation $\mathcal{F}$ imposes strong constraints on $\mathcal{F}$, as shown in the lemma below.

+\begin{lemma}[{\cite[Lemma 2.2]{LPT-def}}] Let $\mathcal{F}$ be a codimension-one foliation on a smooth projective variety.
+The following assertions hold true. \begin{enumerate} \item If $\mathcal{F}$ admits two non-equivalent transversely projective structures, then $\mathcal{F}$ admits a virtually transversely Euclidean structure. \item If $\mathcal{F}$ admits two non-equivalent transversely affine structures, then $\mathcal{F}$ is defined by a closed rational $1$-form, i.e., $\mathcal{F}$ admits a transversely Euclidean structure. \item If $\mathcal{F}$ admits two non-equivalent virtually transversely Euclidean structures, then $\mathcal{F}$ admits a rational first integral. \end{enumerate} \end{lemma}